Home

 Cover of the book, The Many Names of Robert Cree.

-The Many Names of Robert Cree is his first-person account of survival in a brutally racist residential school system designed to erase traditional Indigenous culture, language, and knowledge.
-It is also the story of an epic life of struggle and healing, as Cree takes the wisdom of his ancestors and a message of reconciliation to the halls of government and to industry boardrooms.
+Winner of the 2026 Alberta Literary Award for Best Memoir, Awarded a Bronze Medal by the 2026 Axiom Business Book Awards, and a Finalist for Crime Writers of Canada Award of Excellence, The Many Names of Robert Cree: How a First Nations Chief Brought Ancient Wisdom to Big Business and Prosperity to His People is a first-person account of survival in a brutally racist residential school system designed to erase traditional Indigenous culture, language, and knowledge.
+It is also the story of an epic life of struggle and healing, as Elder Robert Cree takes the wisdom of his ancestors and a message of reconciliation to the halls of government and to industry boardrooms.

 [More about The Many Names of Robert Cree]